An easy recipe for Haitian Pikliz (Haitian Pepper Sauce)

 Any hot pepper must be handled with caution.
 It is better to use disposable gloves when handling hot peppers.

-- Whole cloves: a must!
+- Whole cloves: A must-have ingredient that adds a warm, spicy flavor.
 Remember to remove them before serving.

 Notes and Tips

-Alternative: an alternative to Pikliz is Noubess Hot and Spicy Original Sauce
+A Pikliz Alternative: Noubess Hot and Spicy Original Sauce

 Here is my version.